Storytelling

 Hadley and the Quail

-Listen to Hadley and the Hawk
+Listen to Hadley and the Quail

 I would watch them from my empty nested window.
 It has been 9 years now since my own flock fled, and I moved here to Shawnigan Lake.
 I first saw the Quail the morning after I moved in.
 I chose this place because of the bird feeder in front of the big picture window.
 I delight in seeing their bobbing head feathers.
 Thnnnnnttt, thnnnthuh, satisfied eating noises.
 Pip pip pip pip pee, their worry or alarm call.
 And when they had chicks!
 The adults would watch over high on a post Ka-Kah-ko, ka-kah-ko or ki ka choo, ki ka choo, to gather their covey.
 And watch them run; it’s like their heads shoot forward and their feet follow.
 How they would flee at the tiniest of movements “ whou, whou, woo, woo,wooo or freeze in place.
 I would count them daily to see how many chicks survived from the day before.
 They became a substitute for my children.